OhMyGuus/BetterCrewLink/README.md

 BetterCrewLink now officially supports other languages, that is, you can use BetterCrewLink without any problem of not understanding a part in English, but with that we need help with translations because nobody is born knowing everything languages.

-Any translations you make are greatly appreciated.
+Any Translations you make are Greatly Appreciated.

 There are two methods.